bhavik-singhi/Atliq-Hardware-Business-Insights/README.md

       <img src="https://raw.githubusercontent.com/PuranjoyPatra/Resume_Project_Challenge_4/refs/heads/master/images/business_model/BM-3.png" alt="Product Line Overview" >
     </p>

-## Goal:
-The goal of this project is to provide clear and accurate insights for 10 specific business questions from the ad hoc requests.
-These insights will be used by Executive as top management to improve decision-making.

 ## Data Source:

 A sql sump file is provided by Codebasics, which I have imported into MySQL Workbench and have got access the database named *_gdb023_* (atliq_hardware_db).
 It includes six main tables: